fyquah/fpgaConvnetMaxeler/README.md

 - (In progress) AWS F1 FPGAs

 <!-- TODO: Complete this -->
-The design methodology and parameter optimisation will be uploaded soon.
+The design methodology and parameter optimisation will be uploaded soon, along with a guide on how to do some hacking on this.

 ## Dependencies